 Project Management Certification

 Project management certification has become an increasingly important credential in the world of project management.
 It has become a way for professionals working in this industry to prove that they have a certain level of experience, skills, and knowledge.
-For this reason then, certified project managers usually find high-paying employment more easily than non-certified project managers.
+For this reason, certified project managers usually find high-paying employment more easily than non-certified project managers.

 What exactly is project management certification?

-Project management certification usually gets issued by institutes to project managers after they pass a certification exam.
+Project management certification is usually issued by institutes to project managers after they pass a certification exam.
 To write the exam, however, you need to fulfil all the different certification requirements.
 Consequently, this type of certification is usually something only professional project managers with a fair amount of experience and expertise can attain.

 Different types of certification